GPT-5.2 ProBatch 2

 Patterns:

-• Use dominance in mixtures: phage head protein is such a huge fraction of synthesis that you can detect fragments/fingerprints without purifying everything.
-That’s the same trick later when thinking about tRNA abundance and why you might see “your intense thing” against a background spread over hundreds of species.
+• Use dominance in mixtures: head is such a huge fraction of synthesis that you can detect fragments/fingerprints without purifying everything.
+That’s the same trick later when thinking about abundance and why you might see “your intense thing” against a background spread over hundreds of species.

 • Use genetic selection rather than direct measurement: pick-and-stab screens, drug-resistance selection on plates, Mendelian segregation.
 These are cheap operations that implement powerful filters.

-• Make tools that democratize: negative staining “took electron microscopy out of the hands of the elite and gave it to the people.”
+• Make tools that : “took out of the hands of the elite and gave it to the people.”
 That’s both a technical hack and a strategic move: it lowers the cost of a whole measurement modality.

-• Homebrew engineering: washing-machine phage growth; toothpick worm picking; freezing protocol; ad hoc computing; paper tape editing.
+• Homebrew engineering: washing-machine growth; toothpick worm picking; freezing protocol; ad hoc computing; paper tape editing.

 He’s comfortable replacing “capital” with “craft + logic” if the readout is what he needs.